 The worst part is that pests like rats and mice can bite into your car seats, wiring and other rubber components like seals when they get hungry.

 The longer they’ve made your car their dwelling, the more damage they can do to it.

 Don’t think that it’s enough to start your car every couple of days and not drive it — that’s a myth.
 Not only should you start your car every two weeks, but you should also drive it.
 Idling it from one spot also won’t do the trick, nor will taking short trips.

-You need to drive your car for long enough for it to reach its optimal operating temperature.
+You need to drive your car for long enough for it to reach full operating temperature.
 If you only make short trips, you’ll find condensation in the exhaust system and oil that won’t be burned off.